Standing in front the last fire truck that was purchased when Jim Hardesty was on the Davis Twp. Advisory Board.

-The NICF, has a partnership with local preschools, schools and other organizations,to offer preschool scholarships for the children of Fulton, Miami and Starke Counties.
+The NICF is in the second year of a partnership with local preschools, schools and other organizations,to offer preschool scholarships for the children of Fulton, Miami and Starke Counties.

 The goal of the program is to make one year of preschool education affordable to every child in our counties.
 Need-based scholarships are available to families of four-year-old children.

 Many people underestimate the importance of preschool education.
 The expectations of what a child entering kindergarten should know have risen dramatically in recent years and local children who arrive for kindergarten unprepared often have difficulty catching up to their peers.